paolo944/pp7_client/README.md

 Replace  {ip adress} by the ip adress of the machine on which ProPresenter is running and {port} by the port number of ProPresenter.

+If the server runs on the same machien as the ProPresenter app, just replace {ip adress} by 127.0.0.1 .

 ## Running the app
 To run the app, launch the script app.py.